ihaterynn/Axium-Application/README.md

 ## 📝 License

+**All Rights Reserved**

+Copyright (c) 2024 Ryan Chan

+This repository and its contents are the intellectual property of Ryan Chan.
+Unauthorized copying, modification, or distribution of this code is prohibited.
+Please contact the author for permission before any use.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for complete terms.

 ## 🙏 Acknowledgments